Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Introduction

-Let us now briefly describe the strategy that we adopt.
-First we prove that the only metastable configuration is the configuration with all spins equal to $1$, and we also give some results regarding the enrgy landscape.
-Next, we give asymptotic bounds in probability for the first hitting time $\tau^\bold 1_{\mathcal X^s_{\text{neg}}}$, we identify the order of magnitude of its expected value and prove that its asymptotic rescaled distribution is exponential.
-Furthermore, we give asymptotic bounds in probability for the first hitting time to a fixed $\bold s\in\mathcal X^s_{\text{neg}}$ starting from the metastable state $\bold 1$, i.e., $\tau^\bold 1_\bold s$.
-The process achieves the transition from the metastable state to $\bold s$, with probability strictly positive, either via an optimal path that does not visit other stable configurations different from the target or via an optimal path that visits at least a stable state different from $\bold s$ before hitting $\bold s$.
-We prove that the energy barrier that the process has to overcome to reach a stable state starting from another stable state is strictly larger than the energy barrier that has to be achieved during the transition to a stable state starting from a configuration not belonging to the stable set.
-In view of this, we prove that the lower and the upper asymptotic bounds for $\tau^\bold 1_\bold s$ have different exponents (see Remark \ref{labelintrorecall} for a more precise mathematical formulation).
-Moreover, we also characterize the behavior of the \textit{mixing time} in the low-temperature regime and give an estimate of the \textit{spectral gap}, see \eqref{mixingtimedef} and \eqref{spectralgapdef} for the formal definitions.
-Next, we identify the set of all minimal gates for the transition from the metastable state to the stable states and for the transition from the metastable state to a fixed stable configuration.
-In particular, we prove that this set is given by those configurations in which all spins are $1$ except those, which are $s$, in a quasi-square with a unit protuberance on one of the longest sides.
-In both cases, starting from the metastable state the process hits the set of the stable configurations in any stable state with the same probability, thus the spin $s$ inside the quasi-square with the protuberance has to be taken among all the possibile spins $2,\dots,q$.
-Using the result concerning the set of critical configurations and the knowledge of the configurations connected to them by one step of the dynamics, and exploiting the so-called \textit{potential theoretic approach}, we give sharp estimates on the expected transition time by computing the so-called \textit{prefactor} explicitly.
-Finally, we identify geometrically those configurations that belong to the tube of typical paths for both the two metastable transitions. \\
+Let us now briefly describe our approach.
+First we prove that the only metastable configuration is the configuration with all spins equal to $1$.
+For the transition $\mathbf 1\to\mathcal X^s_\text{neg}$, we are able to obtain the expected value and distribution of the transition time.
+This is more complicated for the transition $\mathbf 1\to\mathbf s$.
+Indeed, in this case with probability strictly positive the optimal path visits a stable state different from $\bold s$ before hitting $\bold s$.
+We prove that the energy barrier between two stable states is strictly larger than the energy barrier between a stable state and any other (non--stable) state.
+In view of this, we prove that the lower and the upper asymptotic bounds for the transition time have different exponents, see Remark \ref{labelintrorecall}.
+Moreover, we characterize the behavior of the \textit{mixing time} in the low-temperature regime and give an estimate of the \textit{spectral gap}, see \eqref{mixingtimedef} and \eqref{spectralgapdef} for the formal definitions.
+Next, we identify the set of all minimal gates.
+In particular, we prove that this set is given by those configurations in which all spins are $1$ except those, which are $s\in\{2,\dots,q\}$, in a quasi-square with a unit protuberance on one of the longest sides.
+The process hits the set of the stable configurations in any stable state with the same probability, thus it follows a uniform distribution over $\{2,\dots,q\}$.
+Using the so-called \textit{potential theoretic approach}, we give sharp estimates on the expected transition time by computing the so-called \textit{prefactor} explicitly.
+This requires a detailed knowledge of the critical configurations and the configurations connected to them.
+Finally, we give a geometric characterizationof the configurations that belong to the tube of typical paths for both transitions.